roxanne-baker/cellular-automata-simulator/Peer_Code_Review.md

 #Duplicated Code
 ###My Suggested Changes For David
-- create another method inside step() that returns a Grid object.
+- Create another method inside step() that returns a Grid object.
 Call the method withthe cloned grid object in class Simlation and with new Grid object in class WaTorSimulation, then return.

 ###David's Suggestions
 - David suggested to move the methods getInitialStates() and setInitialStates() from classes SegregationSimulation and GameOfLifeSimulation to the parent class Simulation.